FoldNet: Learning Generalizable Closed-Loop Policy for Garment Folding via Keypoint-Driven Asset and Demonstration Synthesis: Garment Mesh Synthesis

 \subsection{Combining and Filtering}

 To enhance the consistency between texture images and garment meshes, we introduce an additional filtering step.
 For each garment mesh with only geometry, we combine it with different texture images and render the results.
 A vision language model~\cite{openai2024gpt4ocard} is then used to automatically select the most suitable texture as the final texture for that mesh.
+We present several examples of the final generated garments, as shown in Figure~\ref{fig:syn_assets}.